DJ Strouse

 Symphony of Experience

 Most people are partial to one form and might even look down on those partial to another.
-For instance, a romantic might see a classic as “overly technical” and “ruining all the fun” while a classical might see an evocative as “lazy” or “undirected”.
+For instance, a romantic might see an analyst as “overly technical” and “ruining all the fun” while an analyst might see an evocative as “lazy” or “undirected”.

 The richness and diversity of life is impossible to enjoy from just one viewpoint though.
 There’s a whole symphony of experience in any scene and hearing it means engaging all your modes of experience.